 The concurring Justice in Leggett, although agreeing that the words "at the wellhead" as used in the statute were indicative of legislative intent to permit deduction of postproduction costs from royalty payments, noted that what "the majority's opinion underscores is the necessity of the Legislature to address these policy-laden issues and declare, by statute, the will of the State's citizenry in this regard."
 Id. at 285, 800 S.E.2d at 871 (Workman, J., concurring) (emphasis added).
 Further, "[w]here the Legislature's inaction in the face of such significant changes in the industry leaves this Court to intuit its intentions and/or retrofit outdated statutory language to evolving factual scenarios, the will of the people is improperly disregarded."
 Id.
 The Legislature immediately accepted this challenge and amended West Virginia Code section 22-6-8(e) (2018) in its first regular legislative session following the decision in Leggett.
-The amendment, which adopted wholesale the "point of sale" holdings in Wellman and Estate of Tawney, made it clear that the majority in Leggett had wrongly "intuit[ed] its intentions":
+The amendment, which adopted wholesale the "point of sale" holdings in Wellman and Estate of Tawney, made it clear that the majority in Leggett had wrongly "intuit[ed] its intentions" 18:

-To avoid the permit prohibition of § 22-6-8(d) of this code the applicant may file with such application an affidavit which certifies that the affiant is authorized by the owner of the working interest in the well to state that it shall tender to the owner of the oil or gas in place not less than one eighth of the gross proceeds, free from any deductions for post-production expenses, received at the first point of sale to an unaffiliated third-party purchaser in an arm's length transaction for the oil or gas in place, or set aside for the owner of the oil or gas to be extracted, produced or marketed from the well.
+To avoid the permit prohibition of § 22-6-8(d) of this code the applicant may file with such application an affidavit which certifies that the affiant is authorized by the owner of the working interest in the well to state that it shall tender to the owner of the oil or gas in place not less than one eighth of the gross proceeds, free from any deductions for post-production expenses, received at the first point of sale to an unaffiliated third-party purchaser in an arm's length transaction for the oil or gas so extracted, produced or marketed before deducting the amount to be paid to or set aside for the owner of the oil or gas in place, on all such oil or gas to be extracted, produced or marketed from the well.
 If such affidavit be filed with such application, then such application for permit shall be treated as if such lease or leases or other continuing contract or contracts comply with the provisions of this section.

-&lt;sup>18 See Leggett, 239 W. Va. at 285, 800 S.E.2d at 872.
+18 See Leggett, 239 W. Va. at 285, 800 S.E.2d at 872.